lrc-se/bth-sg-client/README.md

 #### Event system

 At the heart of the application sits the `client` module, which is a `Vue` instance that serves as both the client-side Web Sockets listener and a central event bus.
-Specifically, it reacts to incoming protocol commands by emitting events that the components that make up the GUI handle however they see fit.
+Specifically, it reacts to incoming protocol commands by emitting events that the components that make up the GUI handle however they see fit, and does in turn send outgoing protocol commands at the request of those same components.
-This prevents tight two-way coupling between components without a parent-child relationship, as well as between the client module (backend) and the individual components (frontend), and facilitates separation of concerns.
+The event-based communication prevents tight two-way coupling between components without a parent-child relationship, as well as between the client module (backend) and the individual components (frontend), and facilitates separation of concerns.
 The client module need not be aware of what consequences its events have, or who (if anyone) listens to them in turn, and the GUI components can use the module to emit application-level events of their own, where the same conditions apply.

 Taken together, this makes for a very simple architecture of loosely coupled components, where each constituent part is only directly responsible for its own state,